jjvanzon/JJs-Music-Production-2020-2024/README.md

 - [ ] ~ Go by all effects ?
 - [ ] ~ Read all the Impulse Tracker docs ?
 - [ ] ~ Learn filter mechanisms from other mods ?
-- [ ] ~ Separate listings for each effect or technique ?
+- [ ] ~ Separately list each effect or technique ?
 - [ ] Watch the line where pitch expression crosses over to composition.

 #### Expression Dimensions